 An interview with the colorists of two very different feature films, each of which used FotoKem’s signature SHIFT analog intermediate process to give their film its unique analog film vibe.

-We recently sat down with three recording mixers / audio engineers from the popular and historical ADR recording studio LA Studios and asked them to help our visitors understand what the job of a recording mixer or re-recording mixer is, as well as what it’s like to work recording and … read more
+We recently sat down with three recording mixers / audio engineers from the popular and historic ADR recording studio LA Studios and asked them to help our visitors understand what the job of a recording … read more

 Amazon Video and Kilter Films’ new post-apocalyptic series Fallout features a dynamic cast of wild characters, far-flung future locations, and a tongue-in-cheek spirit that carries over from the videogame it’s based on.
 We recently coaxed the show’s colorist Kostas Theodosiou out his “vault” and asked him a few questions about how he helped give this madcap original series its unique color and look.